CartoDB/labs-routing/pgRouting/README.md

 ## Load dataset from OSM into user DB (optional)

-First of all, you will need to avoid timeouts:
+First of all, you may need to avoid timeouts:

 ```sh
 psql -U postgres